klaarnut/user-docs/en/create-new-website.md

 12. **Blog**: Adding more widget on your page for letting a visitor can easily access to read your blog.

-## Font Style
+## Font Family

-Step to add font style from Google Font.
+Step to add font family from Google Font.

 1. Choosing a font at [Google Font](https://fonts.google.com).
-2. On RVsitebuilder text tool, click plus button behind a font style.
+2. On RVsitebuilder text tool, click plus button behind a font family.

 ![image](images/googlefont01.png)